-H. Wider economic effects
+F. Wider economic effects

-- 3.69 The nuclear industry makes a significant contribution to the UK economy.
+3.52 The nuclear industry makes a significant contribution to the UK economy.
 We do not expect there to be any difference in the impact on the UK economy between Option 1 and the "current Euratom regime" counterfactual.
-However, Option 1 relative to the "Do Nothing" counterfactual of no nuclear safeguards provides for substantial macroeconomic benefits. - 3.70 In 2014, the GVA (Gross Value Added) of the UK's civil nuclear energy sector was £3.5bn (0.2% of total UK GVA in that year)15.
-Nuclear electricity generation accounts for around a fifth of the total UK electricity generation, which in turn has an estimated GVA of £18bn (1.1% of UK total)16.
+However, Option 1 relative to the "Do Nothing" counterfactual of no nuclear safeguards provides for substantial macroeconomic benefits.

+- 3.53 In 2014 the GVA (Gross Value Added) of the UK's civil nuclear energy sector was £3.5bn (0.2% of total UK GVA in that year)11.
+Nuclear electricity generation accounts for around a fifth of the total UK electricity generation, which in turn has an estimated GVA of £18bn (1.1% of UK total)12.
 ONS statistics show that all sectors of the economy save one have positive intermediate consumption of goods and services produced by the electricity sector and therefore depend on its effective functioning.
-In particular 3.7% of total intermediate demand is spent on the electricity, distribution and transmission sector (Sector 35.1 in official ONS labelling).17 - 3.71 It is estimated that the nuclear industry employed around 87,000 people in 2017 across the civil and defence sectors18.
-The estimated median average salary for a nuclear engineer is £47,000, which is significantly higher than the UK median average salary (£28,200)19.
-It should also be noted that geographically the nuclear sector is concentrated in the North West of England, including west Cumbria (44%), the South West (13%) and South East (9%)20.
+In particular 3.7% of total intermediate demand is spent on the electricity, distribution and transmission sector (Sector 35.1 in official ONS labelling)13. - 3.54 There are currently around 50,000 people working in the nuclear industry.
+The estimated median average salary for a nuclear engineer is £47,000, which is significantly higher than the UK median average salary (£28,200)14.
+It should also be noted that geographically the nuclear sector is concentrated in the North West of England, including west Cumbria (44%), the South West (13%) and South East (9%)15.
 Therefore, disruption to the nuclear industry would affect these areas more heavily.

-I. Fuel Production & Enrichment
+G. Fuel Production & Enrichment